National Accreditation Board for Hospitals & Healthcare Providers: 5th Edition of NABH Standards

 NABH keeps updating and upgrading its NABH editions. from time to time.
 The latest edition is the 5th edition published in 2020.
 It consists of 10 chapters, 100 standards, and 651 objectives.

 Process of Assessment

 The idea is, that the entire hospital staff should be ready for all types of disasters, care protocols, and accidents, incidents.
 The above-mentioned standards have to be implemented in every hospital.
 Especially those who wish to apply for NABH accreditation.
 NABH lays down the pre-assessment guidelines and processes for the hospital, they have to comply with these.

-The hospital prepares itself, its teams, and everyone in the organization.
-The first step is making the staff aware of the need and how to go about it.
-The management has to keep interacting with them.
-The entire hospital team is geared up for this exercise.
-It is doing the tasks, in a properly defined manner.

-The hospital set up a Quality Department.
-They prepare all the SOP, processes, protocols, and flow charts on paper.
-With the help of these complete working policies are created.

-The reporting is vital.
-How did they manage the incident?
-What RCA (Root Cause Analysis) was performed?
-How the staff was trained.
-How the environment of the organisation is made safe for not only the patients but also for the staff.

-Auditors
+Audit

 The assessments, evaluations, and processes are mapped by auditors.
 These auditors are certified and trained for this process and they visit the organization.
 They also have a list of questionnaires defined with them, under which they ask the questions and accordingly evaluate and assess the staff, documents, listing recording of events.